 Cornerstone combines these settings with different treatment modalities such as Cognitive Behavioral Therapy (CBT) and Eye Movement Desensitization and Reprocessing (EMDR), to provide patients with a diverse set of experiences and tools they can use to stop using amphetamines.
 This builds confidence in recovery and empowers people to feel able to abstain from drugs and move beyond addiction with a healthy outlook on life.

 Treatment is delivered by compassionate, highly trained, and experienced drug addiction practitioners, some who have experienced addiction first hand.
 They provide exceptional support to assist you in your journey through recovery to a future without amphetamines.

 What is an Amphetamine Addiction?

-Amphetamines are illegal stimulant drugs which alter the central nervous system and prompts increased energy, focus and elation.
-The responses from amphetamines make it an ideal medication for those living with sleep or behavioral disorders like narcolepsy and ADHD respectively.
+Amphetamines are illegal stimulant drugs that alter the central nervous system and prompt increased energy, focus and elation.
+While forms of amphetamines have a place in treating medical conditions like sleep or behavioral disorders like narcolepsy and ADHD respectively.
 Used properly and under intense medical supervision, amphetamines can be an effective medication

 Younger people often call amphetamines ‘study drugs’ or ‘smart drugs’ for their ability to amplify focus and concentration.
-However research has found that those who use drugs such as Adderall or Ritalin do not outperform those that don’t.
+But research has found that those who use drugs such as Adderall or Ritalin don’t outperform those that don’t.
 Additionally, amphetamines are a popular night-life drug, enabling users to stay awake and become more energetic for longer by accelerating brain functioning.
-Despite the perceived benefits of amphetamines, the long-term damage they do, vastly outweighs the positives.
+Despite the perceived benefits of amphetamines, the long-term damage they do vastly outweighs the positives.